Andorra-Sierra de Arcos

 Andorra-Sierra de Arcos is a comarca in Aragon, Spain.
 It is located in Teruel Province and it is named after Sierra de Arcos, a range of this mountainous area of the Sistema Ibérico.

-The capital is Andorra, with 8,156 inhabitants the largest town of the comarca.
+The capital is Andorra, with 7,335 inhabitants at the 2021 Census making it the largest town of the comarca.

 Like neighboring Cuencas Mineras, this comarca is part of a traditional mining area.
 Owing to the unspoilt, spectacular mountain landscapes of the area, tourism is being developed.

 Some municipal terms of Andorra-Sierra de Arcos are part of the historical region of Lower Aragon.